Yuria-Shikibe/NewHorizonMod/CutsceneGuide.md

 ## FOREWORD

 - Though the cutscene script has to do with javascript, it isn't so hard.
 - Of course, you need some grammar to make your journey easier, however the cutscene script is something that likes Lego Bricks.
-You just need to buffer code blocks one by one then you can maje cutscenes.
+You just need to buffer code blocks one by one then you can make cutscenes.
 - So relax. **_You Can Do It_**
 - Example: [Script For Map (@HC)Hostile HQ](https://github.com/Yuria-Shikibe/NewHorizonMod/blob/main/assets/custom-cutscene/(%40HC)Hostile%20HQ-cutscene.js)
 - Main Codes: [CutsceneScript.java](https://github.com/Yuria-Shikibe/NewHorizonMod/blob/main/src/newhorizon/feature/CutsceneScript.java)